-If you’ve always wanted to experience the thrills and excitement of owning a winning racehorse, then you should definitely look at joining a racing partnership or syndicate.
+If you’ve always wanted to experience the thrills and excitement of owning a winning racehorse, then you should definitely look at joining a horse racing syndicate or partnership.

 It's your best opportunity to enjoy all the thrills and excitement that owning a racehorse can bring-without necessarily spending a lot of money.

-Whether you’re looking to buy a small, easily affordable share in just the one horse that will end up costing you less than the price of a sandwich a day, or you’re looking to have a bit more fun by holding shares in multiple horses (and thus dramatically increasing your chances of winning races), doing it via a syndicate or partnership will give you every possible opportunity to become a winning owner.
+Whether you’re looking to buy a small share in a racehorse in just the one horse that will end up costing you less than the price of a sandwich a day, or you’re looking to have a bit more fun by holding shares in multiple horses (and thus dramatically increasing your chances of winning races), doing it via a syndicate or partnership will give you every possible opportunity to become a winning owner.

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.Explore!
 Dream!
 Discover!” - Mark Twain

-So have a browse around our site, and if there’s a horse of ours that takes your fancy, and you'd like to race it with people who care about your success, we’ll make it super easy for you to join in and have some fun...
+So have a browse around our site, and if there’s a horse of ours that takes your fancy, and you'd like to race it with people who want you to win too, we’ll make it super easy for you to join in and have some fun...